tentacode/tentacode.dev/resources/posts/20151207_10-tips-with-behat-and-mink.md

 # 10 tips with Behat3 and Mink

-I've been in 💖 with Behat for four years now, and when [@matthieunapoli](https://twitter.com/matthieunapoli) asked me about how to setup Behat3 in one of his project I realized that I'm using some tricks in my scenarios, so I might as well share them… I hope you'll find one or two useful!
+I've been in 💖 with Behat for years now, and when [@matthieunapoli](https://twitter.com/matthieunapoli) asked me about how to setup Behat3 in one of his project I realized that I'm using some tricks in my scenarios, so I might as well share them… I hope you'll find one or two useful!

 * [0.
 No shame disclaimer](#0noshamedisclaimer)
 * [1.
 Create a BaseContext](#1createabasecontext)